fluencelabs/nox/docs/protocol.md

 func VerifyVMStateConsensus(contract BasicFluenceContract, manifests [3]Manifest) []PublicKey {}
 ```

-The batch validator applies blocks one by one to the snapshot and computes the virtual machine state hash after each block application.
-If the calculated hash doesn't match the hash stored in the manifest, either the batch validator or the real-time cluster has performed an incorrect state advance.
+The batch validator applies blocks one by one to the snapshot and computes a Merkle Root of the virtual machine state after each block application.
+If the calculated Merkle Root doesn't match the `VmStateHash` stored in the manifest, either the batch validator or the real-time cluster has performed an incorrect state advance.
 This condition should be resolved via the verification game which is described later in this document.

 Otherwise, if there were no disagreements while processing the history the batch validator has obtained a new state snapshot which will have an index `k + t – 2`.
 The batch validator uploads this snapshot to Swarm and updates the validation smart contract with an endorsement record.